-For grading rubrics that specify grading criteria in more detail, see Appendices.
+See Appendices for grading rubrics that specify grading criteria in more detail.

-In order to make grading fair for everyone, grades will be assigned on the basis of the above requirements alone.
-No individual arrangements will be made for those requesting last minute grade adjustment or extra credit.
+To make grading fair for everyone, grades will be assigned based on the above requirements alone.
+No individual arrangements will be made for those requesting last-minute grade adjustments or extra credit.

-(The AU Bulletin states that: "An Incomplete (I) indicates that the student's work is incomplete because of illness or unavoidable circumstances and not because of negligence or inferior performance.
+(The AU Bulletin states: "An Incomplete (I) indicates that the student's work is incomplete because of illness or unavoidable circumstances and not because of negligence or inferior performance.
 Students will be charged an incomplete fee for each incomplete grade issued."
 DGs are not an option for most types of courses.)